What Federal Loan Forgiveness Programs Are Available?

 There are many reasons you might be in debt, but there are just as many ways to get debt relief.
 A great option for student loan debt relief are federal loan forgiveness programs.
 If you do not qualify for a federal loan forgiveness program, or do not get the entire remainder on your student loan forgiven, then you could consider one of the many other options for debt relief.

 Debt settlement and debt consolidation could both save you money in the long-run.
 Firstly, debt settlement because you are settling for a lower overall payment.
 Then, debt consolidation if you get a better interest rate when you consolidate your debt.

 Debt management, while not decreasing the overall amount you will end up paying on your debt, will make your debt more manageable.
 It can help you find an appropriate repayment plan for your income.
 If you cannot afford the payments on your debt, do not just not pay.
 Talk with your creditor to see if you can work something out.
 If you just don’t pay, it will have a bad effect on your credit.
 It is always better to communicate when you need help.

-If these options are not right for you or you are still not sure which option is better for you, then a debt counseling expert can help you determine what the best option for your personal situation is.
-They can help you determine if one of the above debt relief programs is right for you, or if you should instead consider bankruptcy.
+If these options are not right for you or you are still not sure which option is better for you, then a debt counseling expert can help you.
+He shall help you determine what the best option for your personal situation is.
+They can help you determine if one of the above debt relief programs is right for you or if you should instead consider bankruptcy.
 Remember, you’re not alone.

 Grace Douglas is a master candidate in international security management by day and a personal finance writer by night!
 With powers in finance, writing, and languages that she received by being exposed to high dosages of university courses and being bitten by booklice while working in a rare books library, Grace loves to use her powers for good rather than evil.
 If you need help with budgets or personal loan questions, then just call Grace, your friendly neighborhood FinanceWoman!